zjuradoq/PURE_CRN_models/README.md

 ## Experimental data and simulation results
 Experimental data:
 - All calibration data used of this repository is available under the `Data_files` directory.
-Additional calibration data use can be found under the 'Calibration_MGapt','Calibration_MGapt' directory.
+Additional calibration data use can be found under the `Calibration_Curves/Calibration_MGapt' directory.
 The plasmids used in this paper are available from [myTXTL T7 Expression Kit](https://arborbiosci.com/products/cell-free-protein-synthesis/mytxtl-cell-free-expression-kits/mytxtl-t7-expression-kit/).

 Simulation Results
 - All simulations from the model are available under the `Simulation_results` directory in folders corresponding with model run.
 Subfolder `Nuclues_Simulations` contains, specific simulations around the separation of transcription and translation under different nucleus conditions.